daniilsjb/advent-of-code-2021/README.md

 # Advent of Code 2021

-This repository contains my solutions for [Advent of Code][aoc] in 2021.
-This year I decided to attempt writing my solutions in idiomatic [Kotlin][kotlin], with the preference for high-level, declarative programming style.
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/2021) in 2021 🎄

 ## Summary